In Rare Move, Pope Francis Appoints A Woman To A Senior Vatican Position

 "Women are givers and mediators of peace and should be fully included in decision-making processes," Francis said.
 "Because when women can share their gifts, the world finds itself more united, more peaceful.
 Hence, every step forward for women is a step forward for humanity as a whole."

-Immaculate Heart of Mary Sr. Mary Ann Hinsdale, a professor of theology at Boston College, cheered the appointment of Di Giovanni.
+Immaculate Heart of Mary Sister Mary Ann Hinsdale, a professor of theology at Boston College, cheered the appointment of Di Giovanni.

 "My hope is that his action might signal future appointments of talented, capable women to other Vatican dicasteries and departments," Hinsdale told the National Catholic Reporter.
 "It's about time!"

-Also this week, retired Pope Benedict XVI appeared to reverse a pledge he made to remain silent when he stepped down in 2013.
-In an unpublished book, he and a co-author defended the "necessity" that priests should remain celibate – after Francis signaled that he might loosen such restrictions in areas of the Amazon where priests are in short supply.
+Also this week, Pope Emeritus Benedict XVI appeared to reverse a pledge he made to remain silent when he stepped down in 2013.
+In an unpublished book, he and a co-author defended the "necessity" that priests should remain celibate after Francis signaled that he might loosen such restrictions in areas of the Amazon, where priests are in short supply.

 Now, it appears that Benedict is putting some distance between himself and the book.
 His co-author, Cardinal Robert Sarah of Guinea, said in a tweet on Tuesday that future publications of the book would list Sarah as the sole author, with contributions from Benedict.
 The actual text, he said, will remain unchanged.